nens/threedi-docs/source/a_releasenotes.rst

 - Use of correct primary key in relation between manholes and connection nodes when visualizing water depth, water level and groundwater level on the live site.
 - Fixed deletion of generated inp-files of deprecated model revisions.
 Users have access to max three revisions of their models.
 Before, models were incorrectly being stored on the server.
 - [3Di QGIS plugin] Select correct scenario results after filtering in list.
-- [3Di QGIS plugin] Fixed visualization of interception timeseries.
+- [3Di QGIS plugin] Fixed visualization of interception time-series.
 - [3Di QGIS plugin] Water balance now correctly checks availability of rain in scenario results.
 - API Calls are being checked for invalid options.
 It is no longer possible to pass an invalid option into the API.
 - Time out on the live site has been adjusted to 15 minutes in case of inactivity.